airevo2/ReaL_ON_EDA/README.md

 This project uses **verl** to run reinforcement learning experiments focused on LLM safety.
 Please complete the setup as described in the official repository:
 https://github.com/volcengine/verl

+Minial Requirement: 24GB GPU memory.
+Recommanded GPU: A100
+For 7b Model, we using 2 piece of A100 to training using ReaL framework

 ---

 ### Usage Example